 Not only does remote work tend to result in happy employees (which results in increased productivity, reduced turnover, flexibility) but it also has some secondary benefits that may have not been planned, but are certainly positives for all parties involved.

 For example, remote employees are far less expensive for companies and they allow for more flexibility in the hiring process.
+Moreover, having a partner when hiring remotely who takes on the burden of all the local legal requirements can be a great addition to a company.
 Rather than having to look for candidates only within a certain region, employers can cast a wide net and catch truly exemplary talent that’s fit for the role.
 In addition, by cutting out commute for your employees, your company appears more eco-friendly and environmentally conscious.

 It’s important to consider that hiring practices today are far more nuanced than years ago.
 Today, companies have to consider social responsibility, eco-friendly practices, and most importantly diversity.
 Lack of diversity can severely hurt a company’s reputation, and remote employee hiring processes aren’t exempt from diversity initiatives.
 Since you’re often hiring without a face to face interaction, it’s even more essential to think about unconscious biases that prevail just from reading a name on a resume or an educational background.
 Implementing a remote employee diversity initiative is a great idea to ensure proper hiring steps are met.